Thursday, May 15, 2014

 Fav Five Container

 What I like about this kind of gardening, is growing something I am reluctant to put in the open ground, but wouldn't hesitate to plop into a nice pot, like tender perennials and gorgeous tropical plants.
 But can’t stop there when there are plenty of hardy shrubs and trees that are fantastic when put in confinement.
 The versatility of container gardening is only confined to our imaginations.
-So, for me to only choose five preferred plants for container growing is hard, especially when every year I vow not to plant too many containers, and every year I find myself surrounded by them.
+So, for me to just choose five preferred plants for container growing is hard, especially when every year I vow not to plant too many containers, and every year I find myself surrounded by them.
 Sigh, I'm incorrigible and always end up with too many, but I love them, every single one.
 So here I go with five I have used often in the past and will most likely grow again.

 Narcissus 'Mon Cherie'